entropic-dev/boltzmann/docs/content/concepts/01-handlers.md

 }
 ```

-Boltzmann will introspect the incoming `Accept-Version` request header in order to
+Boltzmann will examine the incoming `Accept-Version` request header in order to
 determine which handler to dispatch the request to.
 Clients may specify the header in
 [semver] format.
 For example, you might have handlers for versions `1.0.0`, `1.2.0`, and
 `2.0.0`.
 A client could then request `1.x`, `^1.2.0`, or `2.0.0` and expect to be routed
 to the appropriate version.

+For more information on route versioning, see the [`find-my-way` docs on versioning][ref-fmw-ver].

 ## Responses